The Amniotic Egg

 Amniotic egg from Biology Pictures

-Possible advantages of the amniotic egg:
+- Components of the egg:

 Caecilian broods eggs from British Museum of Natural History